Senior Sustainability Scientist, Julie Ann Wrigley Global Institute of Sustainability

 Tempe, AZ 85287-5603

-Dr. Guston is professor of political science and co-director of the Consortium for Science, Policy and Outcomes at Arizona State University.
-He is Principal Investigator and Director of the Center for Nanotechnology in Society at Arizona State University.
-CNS-ASU is a National Science Foundation-funded Nano-scale Science and Engineering Center (NSF # 0531194; $6.2M over five years) dedicated to studying the societal implications of nanoscale science and engineering research and improving the societal outcomes of nanotechnologies through enhancing the societal capacity to understand and make informed choices.
-He teaches course in governing emerging technologies, policy process and public policy.
+David H. Guston is professor and founding director of the School for the Future of Innovation in Society at ASU, where he is also co-director of the Consortium for Science, Policy and Outcomes.
+He is Principal Investigator and Director of the Center for Nanotechnology in Society (CNS-ASU), a National Science Foundation-funded Nano-scale Science and Engineering Center (NSF # 0531194 and #0937591; ~$13M over ten years) dedicated to studying the societal aspects of nanoscale science and engineering research and improving the societal outcomes of nanotechnologies through enhancing the societal capacity to understand and make informed choices.

 PhD, Political Science, Massachusetts Institute of Technology, 1993